simplynarx/JPEGSort/README.md

 # JPEGSort.py

-Simple Python script to sort JPEG files into directories by year, based on EXIF metadata, using the Pillow library for Python.
+Simple Python script to sort and copy JPEG files into directories by year, based on EXIF metadata, using the Pillow library for Python.
 Used to sort old family photos.

 ### Usage
 ```